 If the above points do not apply to you, have a look at the below ways of proving your English level.

 You will meet the English language requirement if you have an academic qualification at a bachelor’s level or above awarded in the UK.
 This will also apply to degrees from majority English-speaking countries (with the exception of Canada) and Ireland, as well as if your qualification was taught in English and meets the standard of a UK bachelor’s degree or above.
 You will need to prove this by providing your degree certificate and transcript.
 If your qualification was awarded outside the UK, we will also need to check that it meets the required standards.

 Secure English Language Test

-You can also meet the English language requirement if you have passed an approved English language test to the required level.
-The test must have been taken within 2 years prior to your application.
-You will need to provide a valid digital reference number from the test provider to evidence this.
+You can also meet the English language requirement if you've passed an approved English language test to the required level.
+The test must have been taken within two years prior to your application.
+You'll need to provide a valid digital reference number from the test provider to prove this.
 You can see a list of approved tests and providers here.